Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: System Model

 We consider a wideband multicell and multiuser MIMO network with $N_c$ cells, $N_u$ single-antenna users per cell, and $K$ subcarriers.
-All BSs are equipped with $N_b$ antennas ($N_b \gg N_u$).
-The BS in cell $i$ is denoted as BS$_i$ which serves $N_u$ dedicated users in cell $i$.
-We assume the BSs for all $N_c$ cells cooperate and are equipped with low-resolution DACs with the same number of DAC quantization bits $b$ as shown in Fig.~\ref{fig:system}.
+All BSs are equipped with $N_b$ antennas.
+The BS in cell $i$ is denoted as BS$_i$ which precodes signals to serve $N_u$ users in cell $i$.
+We assume the BSs for all $N_c$ cells cooperate and are equipped with low-resolution DACs with $b$ DAC quantization bits as shown in Fig.~\ref{fig:system}.
 Time-division duplexing (TDD) is assumed to exploit channel reciprocity.
-The BSs are considered to have perfect channel state information (CSI) for all channels as they cooperate with each other, whereas the users are assumed to have perfect CSI only for their own channel.
+The BSs are considered to have perfect channel state information (CSI) for all channels as they cooperate.
+In other words, the serving BS is assumed to have complete access to the wireless channels of interfering BSs to jointly tailor precoding vectors across all BSs.